JeffersonLab/cMsg/README.txt

 There are 2 different methods to build the C/C++ libraries and executables.
 The first uses scons, a Python-based build software package which is available at https://scons.org.
 The second uses cmake and make.
+Linux and MacOS are supported.

 ----- Scons -----